Scroll to top

 Lower-Risk Areas

-• Westmount: Upscale anglophone residential enclave, very low crime, good security environment
+• Westmount: Upscale anglophone residential enclave with very low crime and a well-managed private security environment.

-• Outremont: Established francophone residential area, low crime rates
+• Outremont: Established francophone residential area with low crime rates and high-quality neighbourhood security.

 Elevated-Risk Areas

-• Parc-Extension and Saint-Michel: Elevated petty crime relative to Montreal average
+• Parc-Extension and Saint-Michel: Elevated petty crime relative to the Montreal average.

 Quick Reference